kehantan/labbook/docs/assays/mtt.rst

 * Cell reservoir
 * Multi channel micropipette

-The final outcome we want = 100 uL of mixture of complete DMEM + 1,500 cells in each well
+The final outcome we want = 100 :math:`\mu`\ L of mixture of complete DMEM + 1,500 cells in each well

 We know how much cells we have, we now need to know how much cells we need to take and dilute in complete DMEM to make the final mixture we want.
 What we should do now: